Our Value as a Behavior Change Camp or Affordable Boot Camp Alternative

 Let’s have some unplugged fun!

 The Cost of Failure

 Consider the cost of doing nothing.
 If you send your child off to college not prepared to deal with unstructured time, how likely will they be in the 60% that fail to graduate college?
 Consider the cost of wasted tuition, wasted time, and the cost of supporting your child back at home if they fail to thrive.
 Investing in Summerland Camps is insignificant compared to the cost of failure.
-Best of all, we teach managing screen time in an actual college environment using college classrooms, dorms, and related facilities.
-There is no better setting to prepare a child for the independence of college than at an actual college.

-At Summerland Camps we focus on teaching coping skills and develop insight – something no pill has the ability to do.
+At Summerland Camps, we focus on teaching coping skills and developing insight – something no pill has the ability to do.
 We also take a positive approach.
 We don’t see your child as “broken” – they simply need to learn new skills and develop new habits.
 Punitive programs that seek to tear a child down and rebuild them can result in a child simply pushing back harder than before.

 Outpatient programs in a hospital setting can be expensive too- and like outpatient therapy, don’t provide a total reset opportunity.
 A child can just drag their feet through the day and never fully engage anyone in the program.
 The best opportunity for change is a total immersion experience where relationships with peers and the family are completely reset.
-Only a separation of several weeks in a new environment will achieve this end.
-While an affordable boot camp can provide a reset opportunity, without licensed therapists there is no clinical approach to address the underlying issues.
+Only separation of several weeks in a new environment will achieve this end.
+While an affordable boot camp can provide a reset opportunity, without therapists there is no clinical approach to address the underlying issues.